kcudding/ecotheory.github.io/teach/652modelselect.md

 $AIC=-2ln(m|y, \theta) +2k$

--  takes into account BOTH model fit and parsimony
+- Akaike 1973
 - goodness-of-fit: where y is the data set and $\theta$ the maximum- likelihood parameter estimate (But can also use residual sum of squares)
 - penalty for model complexity number of adjustable model parameters k
+- there's stuff about where the size of the penalty is derived from ... include this?

+### (Dis)Advantages of AIC
+- takes into account BOTH model fit and parsimony
-- Used to compare models,value has no meaning on its own
+- Used to compare models, value has no meaning on its own
-- Akaike 1973

-- another advantage of using information criterion statistics to compare models is that they do not assume (as do likelihood ratio tests, for example) that the models are nested (i.e. that one model can be converted to another by setting one or more parameters equal to 0 or 1; for example, the theta logistic model and the Allee  effect model are not nested
+- does not assume (as do likelihood ratio tests, for example) that the models are nested (i.e. that one model can be converted to another by setting one or more parameters equal to 0 or 1; for example, the theta logistic model and the Allee  effect model are not nested

 ### Comparing our 3 models with AIC